The Neuroscience Competition for Teens

 The International Brain Bee was founded in 1998 by Dr. Norbert Myslinski with a mission to build better brains to fight brain disorders.
 Since its inception, the International Brain Bee has inspired thousands of students to study and pursue careers in neuroscience.
-The International Brain Bee promotes student engagement with neuroscience through a three-tiered competition: students start by signing up for a Local Brain Bee, the winners of which compete in their country’s Regional Brain Bee.
-Every year, Regional Brain Bees send one representative to compete at the International Brain Bee world championship.
+The International Brain Bee promotes student engagement with neuroscience through a three-tiered competition: students start by signing up for a Local Brain Bee, the winners of which compete in their country’s National Brain Bee.
+Every year, National Brain Bees send one representative to compete at the IBB World Championship.

 2023 IBB World Championship AnnouncementChun Hei Tai, a 16-year-old student from Hong-Kong is the winner of the 25th International Brain Bee and the 2023 IBB World Champion.
 Second place went to Stanley Zhang from New Zealand,…

 2022 IBB World Championship Announcement15-year-old Canadian high school student Helene Li is the 2022 International Brain Bee (IBB) World Champion.
 Second place went to 17-year-old Anmol Bhatia from the USA, and third place to 17-year-old Ugne…

 2021 Winners AnnouncedFollowing the cancellation of last year’s competition, the 2021 International Brain Bee (IBB) World Championship crowned two World Champions.
 16-year-old Viktoriia Vydzhak from the Ukraine is the 2021 World Champion and 17-year-old…